rmst/uniton/README.md

 # Pysharp
+Pysharp is a framework for controlling C# programs and the Unity game engine from Python.

 ### Install
 To use Pysharp in a new Unity3D project just drop [pysharp.dll](https://github.com/rmst/pysharp/raw/main/pysharp.dll) somewhere into the project's `Assets` directory.